ntc490/gilles-subsquares/subsquares/README.md

 scenario for an unoptimized solution, but requires fewer than 'n' reads using this code.
 The time complexity is O(n) for that scenario.

+I measured the number of reads for several test cases.
+The worst case required 147 reads for an 8x8 matrix.

 ### CMake